David D. Thompson

-David Dean Thompson (born February 18, 1963) is a United States Space Force general who has served as the first vice chief of space operations since 2020.
-He previously served as the vice commander of the Space Force from 2018 to 2020.
+David Dean Thompson (born February 18, 1963) is a retired United States Space Force general who served as the first vice chief of space operations from 2020 to 2023.
+He served as the vice commander of the Air Force Space Command from 2018 to 2020.

-Thompson entered the United States Air Force in 1985 after graduating from the United States Air Force Academy.
-He studied at Johannes Kepler University Linz as an Olmsted Scholar.
+Born and raised in Ambridge, Pennsylvania, Thompson entered the United States Air Force in 1985 after graduating from the United States Air Force Academy.
+He studied at Purdue University and at Johannes Kepler University Linz as an Olmsted Scholar.
 A career space operations officer, he has commanded the 2nd Space Launch Squadron, 45th Operations Group, and Aerospace Data Facility-Colorado.
+He has served assignments in operations, acquisition, research and development, and academia.

+In 2018, Thompson was assigned to Washington, D.C. to serve as the liaison of Air Force Space Command to the Pentagon and Congress during the creation of the Space Force.
+In October 2020, he transferred to the Space Force and assumed as the first vice chief of space operations.
+He was promoted to general, becoming the second general in the Space Force.
+He retired from the Space Force in 2023.

+After retiring from the Space Force, Thompson joined the advisory board of HawkEye 360.

 Early life and education

 Born and raised in Ambridge, Pennsylvania, David Dean Thompson was born on February 18, 1963.
 He graduated in Ambridge Area High School in 1981.

-He got his Bachelor of Science, majoring in astronautical engineering, from the United States Air Force Academy in Colorado Springs, Colorado and graduated in 1985.
-In 1989, he received his graduate degree of Master of Science in aeronautics and astronautics from Purdue University in West Lafayette, Indiana.
-He is also an Olmsted Scholar, graduate of the Senior Acquisition Course and a Level III-Certified Program Manager.
+Thompson received a B.S. in astronautical engineering from the United States Air Force Academy in 1985.
+In 1989, he received an M.S. in aeronautics and astronautics from Purdue University in West Lafayette, Indiana.
+He is an Olmsted Scholar, studying at the Johannes Kepler University Linz in Austria.
+In 2005, he graduated from the Industrial College of the Armed Forces with an M.S. in national security industrial policy.
+He is also a graduate of the Senior Acquisition Course, a Level III-Certified Program Manager, and have attended the Defense Systems Management College, Air War College, and National Defense University as part of his professional military education.